asde29873012549/ast-demo/README.md

 npm run dev # runs on port 3001
 ```

 ### 2. px2unit-px-migration
-Script-based tool for migrating codebases from px2Unit function calls to pure px values.
+Showcasing how to use a script that manipulates the AST to remove `px2Unit` function calls inside `styled-components` and `jsxAttributes` and transform them to `px`.

 ```bash
 cd px2unit-px-migration